“The very act of imbibition through a straw prevents the gluttonous absorption of large and baneful quantities of drink….”

 I am afraid that very genteel persons will be exceeding shocked at the words ‘suck through a straw;” but when I tell them that the very act of imbibition through a straw prevents the gluttonous absorption of large and baneful quantities of drink, they will, I make no doubt, accept the vulgar precept for the sake of its protection against sudden inebriety.

-Nineteenth-century straws were literally straw, or rye grass, sometimes glass or metal.
+Nineteenth-century straws were usually literally straw, or rye grass, sometimes glass or metal.
 Ohio Civil War veteran and julep-drinker Marvin Stone may or may not have actually invented the paper straw, but he was the one who, in 1888, patented the paper-spiralling process used for mass-manufacture.